Best White-Label Voice AI Platform 2026: How to Choose (and Top 10)

 10. Voicerr

-Voicerr charges roughly $199-$299/month for its agency plan with unlimited clients (up to 1,000), unlimited AI assistants, unlimited white-label websites, and support for both VAPI and Retell white-labeling.
+Voicerr's live pricing page still shows a $28/month agency plan with unlimited clients (up to 1,000), unlimited AI assistants, unlimited white-label websites, and support for both VAPI and Retell white-labeling.
 Voice minutes are billed through the underlying provider.
-This is a steep jump from its earlier $28/month price, which has erased Voicerr's headline "cheapest entry point" positioning.
+Multiple 2026 third-party reports describe a 7-10x hike toward $199-$299/month for agency plans, but the vendor's own headline remains $28; its pricing has been volatile, so re-check the live page before committing.

 What sets it apart